joosy/guides/guides/blog/forms.md

 {% assign gist_file = 'Routes.coffee' %}
 {% include gist.html %}

 Ensure your `posts/new` route goes _before_ the `posts/:id` one.
-Routing does always seek for the first match and id matcher will either consume `posts/new` if defined first.
+Routing always use the first match and id matcher will also consume `posts/new` if defined first.

-Both pages will actually use the same form.
-So it's a good candidate to be a partial.
-Put the following haml to something like `templates/pages/posts/_form.jst.hamlc`:
+Both pages will actually use the same form, so it's a good candidate to be a partial.
+Put the following haml in `templates/pages/posts/_form.jst.hamlc`:

 {% assign gist_file = 'Form.haml' %}
 {% include gist.html %}

-Joosy has built-in Rails `form_for` analog and we'll get back to this in later chapters.
-But for now having just two fields hand-writen in HAML is not that bad, so we pass on.
+Joosy has a built-in Rails `form_for` analog and we'll get back to this in later chapters.
+But for now having just two fields hand-writen in HAML is not that bad, so we will leave it for now.

-Including this partial to both pages is pretty easy task.
+Including this partial to both pages is a pretty easy task.
 Here's how both of our pages templates are going to look:

 {% assign gist_file = 'Include.haml' %}
 {% include gist.html %}

 ## Basic binding

-We'll work on both pages in parallel since code is going to be pretty similar.
-In real life you will probably want to refactor it along.
-But let's keep some duplication to maintain simplicity.
-We are just learning after all.
+We'll work on both pages in parallel since code is going to be quite similar.
+In real life you will probably want to refactor it, but let's keep some duplication to maintain simplicity.
+We are just learning, after all.

 `Joosy.Form` works in conjuction with Resource.
 So what we need to go forward is to get resources for the both pages.
-And we'll need to address the form so let's bind actual element.
+And we'll need to address the form so let's bind the actual element (TODO: rewrite this sentence).

 {% assign gist_file = 'Fetch.coffee' %}
 {% include gist.html %}

-With this code we'll make `@data.post` to contain the resource for the form at both pages.
-The next code is absolutely identical for either creation and modification so just clone it.
+With this code we'll make a `@data.post` to contain the resource for the form for both pages.
+The next code is absolutely identical for either creation or modification, so just clone it.

 {% assign gist_file = 'Bind.coffee' %}
 {% include gist.html %}

 Go and check.
 Your forms are ready.
 Everything else will be covered by inner magic.
 Even the validation.
 But to make it work we'll have to add proper CSS classes and, khm, actually validate something on the server.
+(TODO: Rewrite this paragraph.)

 ## Invalidation

 In our case we don't really need to modify styles since we use the same CSS rule name with Rails.
-And therefore proper CSS is already specified at `scaffold.css`.
-But if you want to give it a better look search for `.field_with_errors`.
+And therefore proper CSS is already specified at `scaffold.css.scss`.
+But if you want to give it a better look search for `.field_with_errors`.(TODO: Either include an example, or drop this paragraph entirely.)

 At the server part we'll have to modify our `Post` model: